Station and Track Upgrades from Grand to O’Hare

 Big improvements are in store for the more than 80,000 daily riders of the CTA’s Blue Line O’Hare branch.
-Among the benefits of the 4-year, $492-million project:
+Among the benefits of Mayor Emanuel's $492 million project:

-- Modernized stations to better meet the needs of riders in 2014 and beyond.
+- Modernized stations to better meet the needs of riders now and into the future.
 This means upgrades to stations built in 1895 -- when Grover Cleveland was President of the United States.

 - Faster service.
-This will save passengers 10 minutes between downtown and O’Hare.
+This will save passengers up to 10 minutes on a round trip between downtown and O’Hare.

 The investment is also expected to generate 1,300 new jobs during construction.